 First thing first, the bright side of this model is that it will reduce the friction of collecting users and traffic for the platform from the very beginning days.
-Another point is, when users are hooked with the core offerings, they are more likely to become loyal users when turning into paid customers.
+Another point is, that when users are hooked on the core offerings, they are more likely to become loyal users when turning into paid customers.

-The challenge here is how to balance the set of features between the freemium version vs. paid version.
+The challenge here is how to balance the set of features between the freemium version and vs. paid version.
 The freemium feature set needs to be enough to create a fulfilling experience for customers to resolve a specific pain point.
 Meanwhile, it should play in charge of nurturing the demand for premium versions.
 The premium feature set needs to provide enough higher values to bang for the customer's buck.

 The next but significant challenge is that you need to prepare a considerable investment of time and money to acquire, retain and convert free users into paying customers.

-The lead-based model set the principle that when buyers post a request, sellers will pay the bidding fee to contact and quote their potential leads.
+The lead-based model sets the principle that when buyers post a request, sellers will pay the bidding fee to contact and quote their potential leads.
 This model helps to overcome the disadvantage of the listing model in which customers only pay when they are matched with best-fit leads.
 This model works well with platforms that process high-ticket products or services.
-To name a few, it could be cars, jewelry for products, and it could be training, one-on-one B2B lead matching for services.
+To name a few, it could be cars, jewelry for products, and it could be training and one-on-one B2B lead matching for services.
 Such transaction values are high enough for platform users to jump in and bid.

 The lead-based model is beneficial for marketplaces where transactions are made online, but the service is delivered offline.
 Here, the platform just charges the fee to quote, not on completed jobs or the quality of services delivered by providers.
 In such a platform, the subscription model will not be a good choice.
-“When the professionals went on vacation, or had a bunch of business from past customers, they wanted to turn us off, but with the subscription it was always on."
+“When the professionals went on vacation or had a bunch of business from past customers, they wanted to turn us off, but with the subscription, it was always on."
 Thumbtack founder shared.
 Overcharging or undercharging is the problem of the subscription model and in order to right-charge the users on these platforms, a lead-based model would help.

 However, one major challenge of this model is marketplace leakage.
 After first-time matching, buyers and providers can work with each other directly without the need for your platform.